zincbase/zincdb/docs/Getting started.md

 ## Introduction: Data model

 At its lowest-level, a ZincDB database is just a simple key-value store, where keys are strings and values are arbitrary Javascript objects (a list of supported types is described in detail at the end of this section).
-It supports the familiar operations `put`, `update`, `get`, `has` and allows them to be used with regular string keys.
-E.g:
+It supports the familiar operations `put`, `update`, `get`, `has` and allows them to be used with string keys, e.g.:

 ```ts
 await db.put("key1", 12);